JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 See the [running background processes](general_threading_rules.md#background-processes-and-processcanceledexception) section for details.

 > Executing code under progress indicator is obsolete since 2024.1.
-> New code should use Kotlin coroutines.
+> It is advised to use Kotlin coroutines in new code.
 >
 > Please note that obsolete status does not mean deprecation.
 > Executing code using the Progress API is still allowed, but coroutines are recommended as a more performant solution.
 >
-{style="warning" title="Obsolete approach since 2024.1"}
+{style="tip" title="Obsolete approach since 2024.1"}

 ### Cancellation Check
 {#progress-indicator-cancellation-check}